cucumber/docs/content/docs/bdd/_index.md

 The scrutiny of a discovery session often reveals low-priority functionality that can be deferred the scope of a user story, helping to team to work in smaller increments and improving their flow.

-If you're new to BDD, discovery is where you should start.
-It's useless to try the other two practices until you've mastered discovery.
+If you're new to BDD, exploration is the best place to start.
+It's useless to try the other two practices until you've mastered exploration.

 ## Specification